Image

 Rising interest rates and/or inflation tends to reduce the price of gilts, which is good news for annuity rates (and vice versa when interest rates/inflation falls).

-Instead of buying an annuity you can leave your pension fund invested (after taking tax-free cash if you wish) and then draw an income (often called 'income drawdown').
-This provides a lot of flexibility, but there are pitfalls.
+Instead of buying an annuity you can leave your pension fund invested (after taking tax-free cash if you wish) and then draw an income, called flexi-access income drawdown.
+There is no limit on how much income you take and there is no requirement to take any income at all (i.e. yuou could just take the tax-free cash).
+This provides a lot of flexibility,but there are pitfalls.

 Pros Cons